fbpx

 • Children – Helps identify potential drug responses early, ensuring safer and more effective treatments as they grow.

-• Elderly individuals – Particularly useful in managing multiple medications, reducing the risk of medication side effects and ensuring medications are tailored for safer use.
+• Elderly individuals – Particularly useful in managing multiple medications, reducing the risk of medication side effects and ensures medications are tailored for safer use.

 Does my pharmacogenomics result change over time?

-No. Your genetic blueprint does not change over time, meaning your pharmacogenomics results remain valid for life.
+No. Your genetic makeup does not change over time, meaning your PRECISE Pharmacogenomics results remain valid for life.
+Test once, use it for life.
 However, as new medications and research emerge, updates may be available to enhance treatment recommendations.

 PRECISE PHARMACOGENOMICS (PGx)